 Don’t exceed dosage recommendations

 While there aren’t any studies showing that normal use of essential oils is dangerous, exceeding the recommended dosages can be — especially if you’re using them topically.
 Carefully dilute the oils.

-Of all the essential oils, lavender is one of the most well researched and most promoted options that is also widely available for pregnant women to use.
+Of all the essential oils, lavender is one of the most well-researched and promoted options that’s also widely available for pregnant people to use.
 Studies, including this one from 2016, have shown that when used properly, lavender is an excellent aromatherapy treatment that encourages relaxation, especially during labor and delivery — a stressful moment.